 Ambitious goals for a sustainable future

-The entire project, valued at 85 billion yuan (about 13 billion euros), will have a total installed capacity of 13 million kilowatts.
-The Chinese government launched it in late 2021, with ambitious plans: to install a total of 100 GW of solar and wind capacity in arid areas of the Gobi (and beyond) covering 19 provinces.
+The entire project, worth 85 billion yuan (around 13 billion euros), will have a total installed capacity of 13 million kilowatts.
+The Chinese government launched it at the end of 2021, with ambitious plans: to install a total of 100 GW of solar and wind capacity in arid areas of the Gobi (and beyond) covering 19 provinces.

-Interestingly, it will be "depressed" areas like those, regions like Ningxia, Xinjiang and Inner Mongolia, that will now play a key role.
-To increase the share of clean energy in the country's energy mix, and contribute to the sustainable energy goals of all of China.
+It is interesting to observe that it will be "depressed" areas like those, regions such as Ningxia, Xinjiang and Inner Mongolia, that will now take on a fundamental role.
+To increase the share of clean energy in the country's energy mix, and to contribute to sustainable energy goals throughout China.

 When we think of the desert, we imagine an inhospitable and lifeless place.
 China is demonstrating that we should start from deserts to contribute to a greener future.